 4. The Committee shall consider any proposed amendment to the Agreement in accordance with Article [33] paragraph 2.

-5. The Committee shall fill the tasks of which it is question in, Article [8], paragraph 16, Article [15], paragraph 1, Article [20], paragraph 3, Article [25] paragraphs 1 and 2, Article [33], paragraph 2.
+5. The Committee shall fill the tasks of which it is question in Article [5] Article [9], paragraph 18, Article [15], paragraph 4, Article [16], paragraph 2, Article [20], paragraph 3, Article [25] paragraphs 1 and 2, Article [33], paragraph 2.

 6. On the basis of the information provided by the Contracting Parties, the Committee shall draw up a list of competent authorities of the Contracting Parties responsible for the tasks of this Agreement, as well as the contact information points responsible for providing information to carriers.